Dirofilarioses in Cats

 Agents and life cycle

-Filarial worms (family Onchocercidae) are vector-borne nematodes infecting mainly dogs but also cats, ferrets, wild carnivores (fox, jackal, coyote, wild felids, black bear) and humans (McCall et al., 2008; Simón et al., 2012).
+Filarial worms (Spirurida, Onchocercidae) are vector-borne nematodes infecting mainly dogs but also cats, ferrets, wild carnivores (fox, jackal, coyote, wolf, raccoons, wild felids, sea lion, black bear) and humans (McCall et al., 2008; Simón et al., 2012; Otranto and Deplazes, 2019).
 Dirofilaria immitis and Dirofilaria (Nochtiella) repens are the most important species causing heartworm disease (HWD) and subcutaneous dirofilariosis, respectively.
 Both species host symbiotic bacteria of the genus Wolbachia pipientis, which play an important role in the biology and pathogenicity of these nematodes.
 These bacteria are transmitted vertically to the next generations of nematodes and are responsible for the long-term survival and reproduction of filarial worms.
 In fact, W. pipientis is involved in molting, embryogenesis and survival of filariae, and the filariae provide amino acids for W. pipientis bacterial growth (Simón et al., 2012).

 Dirofilaria immitis is worldwide distributed in tropical and temperate regions and endemic in some countries in Europe and North and South America.
-Conversely, D. repens is not found in North and South America.
-In Europe, endemic areas of both species exist in Mediterranean countries (Italy, Spain, France, Greece and Turkey) but recent extension within these countries as well as to Central and Eastern Europe (Switzerland, Austria, Germany, the Netherlands, Croatia, Serbia, Hungary, Czech Republic, Poland and Russia) was documented (Traversa et al., 2010; Genchi et al., 2011; Mórchon et al., 2012).
-This spread is particularly concerning with D. repens as this is currently considered an emerging zoonosis in Europe.
+Conversely, D. repens is frequently reported from Europe and Asia, infrequently from Africa and has not been found in the Americas, Australia and Japan (Yilmaz et al., 2019).
+In Europe, endemic areas of both species exist in Mediterranean countries (Italy, Spain, France, Greece, and Turkey) but recent extension within these countries as well as to Central and Eastern Europe (Switzerland, Austria, Germany, the Netherlands, Croatia, Serbia, Hungary, Czech Republic, Poland, and Russia) was documented (Traversa et al., 2010; Genchi et al., 2011; Mórchon et al., 2012).
+This spread is particularly concerning with D. repens as this is currently considered an emerging zoonosis in Europe (Capelli et al., 2018).
 Increasing mosquito abundance and seasonal activity as well as increased travelling of infected dogs are causing the spread of filarial infection.
 Global rising of temperatures also lengthens the seasonal timeframe adequate for maturation of larvae in the infected mosquitoes up to throughout the year (Simón et al., 2014).
 However, climatic differences concerning humidity also impact on the risk of exposure for susceptible hosts, particularly when the canine population is not undergoing massive chemoprophylactic treatment (Montoya-Alonso et al., 2016).
-According to predictive models developed for dirofilariosis, summer temperatures in Europe are able to support the life cycle of larvae in mosquitoes even in colder regions, such as UK, in case of the presence of infected reservoirs (Genchi et al., 2005; Genchi et al., 2009; Genchi et al., 2011).
+According to predictive models developed for dirofilariosis, summer temperatures in Europe are able to support the life cycle of larvae in mosquitoes even in colder regions, such as UK, in case of the presence of infected reservoirs (Genchi et al., 2005; 2009; 2011).
+Thus far, Estonia is the northernmost European area where D. repens life-cycle has been demonstrated, and a human case was diagnosed even in Finland (Capelli et al., 2018).

 Pathogenesis and clinical signs